A success story spanning over 165 years

 In 2016, ANDRITZ introduced a new high-pressure pump (HP 43) on the market with efficiencies of over 90% and stringent ecological alignment.

-In 2017 ANDRITZ was awarded the contract to deliver 27 vertical volute pumps to a mega infrastructure project in Telangana State, India, which were successfully installed at the site in 2018.
+In 2017, ANDRITZ was awarded the contract to deliver 27 vertical volute pumps to a mega infrastructure project in Telangana State, India.
+Their installation and commissioning started in June 2019.